Connect with us

 on

-As the seeks to set his execution date, Willie Jerome Manning continues to maintain his innocence, challenging a double-murder conviction that his attorneys say was based on unreliable evidence, including the recanted word of a jailhouse informant and forensics the Justice Department deemed faulty.
+As the state seeks to set his execution date, Willie Jerome Manning continues to maintain his innocence, challenging a double-murder conviction that his attorneys say was based on unreliable evidence, including the recanted word of a jailhouse informant and forensics the Justice Department deemed faulty.

 Manning was convicted of the shooting deaths of Mississippi State University students Tiffany Miller and Jon Steckler in 1994.
 He has pursued appeals and post-conviction relief that have questioned the state’s evidence and testimony that served as the foundation of his conviction.

-In response, Manning’s attorneys from the Office of Post Conviction Counsel are seeking to dismiss the motion and allow him to continue to his conviction.
+In response, Manning’s attorneys from the Office of Post Conviction Counsel are seeking to dismiss the motion and allow him to continue to challenge his conviction.

 His attorneys said in an Oct.
 10 statement that the state hasn’t responded to the petition or considered the evidence.
 The state said deadlines in other death penalty cases through the end of the year have prevented it from responding to Manning’s petition, according to court records.